zebrunner/community-edition/docs/user-guide.md

 * Commit and merge.
 * Ask your administrator to remove the Job on Jenkins.

-## Cron Jobs(Layer of testing)
+## Cron Jobs(Layer of Testing)
-Jenkins Pipeline Cron - this is a job that can include different suites/jobs and can be executed on demand or by schedule.
+Jenkins Pipeline Cron - this is a job that can execute different suites/jobs in scope of single run.
+Test Job can be assigned to testing layer(cron) using "jenkinsRegressionPipeline" annotation.

 ### Create a Cron
-* Open each TestNG suite xml file(s)
+* Open TestNG suite xml file
 * Declare "jenkinsRegressionPipeline" property in xml:
 ```
 <parameter name="jenkinsRegressionPipeline" value="nightly_regression, full_regression"/>
 ```
 * Commit and merge.
-* After Scan is finished (automatic or manual) nightly_regression, full_regression crons are created in Jenkins.
+* After Scan is finished (automatic or manual) nightly_regression and full_regression crons are created in Jenkins.
+* During execution nightly_regression or full_regression crons current test suite(job) must be executed.

 #### How to Set up Configuration Matrix
 * Open TestNG suite xml file